 CBD is derived from either hemp (the rope and fabric stuff) or cannabis (usually the recreational stuff).
-It can be easy to get, is purported to offer many health benefits for pets (and people), and comes in anything from pills and oils to specialty treats.
-Often, you will find CBD in the form of an oil that can be given orally, although there are other products like biscuits and capsules easily found online.
-Most importantly, unlike THC (CBD's psychoactive cousin), it won’t get your dog high, which is good news for dogs because of their extreme sensitivity to THC.
+It can be easy to get, is purported to offer many health benefits for pets (and people), and comes in anything from pills and oils to specialty chews and treats.
+Often, you will find CBD in the form of an oil or soft chew that can be given orally, although there are other products like biscuits and capsules easily found online.
+Most importantly, unlike THC (CBD's psychoactive cousin), it won’t get your dog high.

 There is still a lot we don’t know about CBD.
 More accurately, we know pretty much nothing definitive about CBD because of the bureaucratic minefield that is the U.S. drug classification system.
 Under federal law, marijuana is a schedule 1 drug — putting it on the same level as LSD, ecstasy, and heroin.
 So it's amazingly difficult to even study marijuana and the THC and CBD it contains for medical use.
 Cannabis-derived CBD is still technically illegal under federal law.

 “But can't someone just buy CBD products?” you might wonder to yourself.

 That’s because the CBD in those products comes from industrial hemp, which is sort of legal.
 Hemp-derived CBD became "more legal" and less murky in the 2018 Farm Bill.
 Many states allow people to grow (cultivate) industrial hemp, which includes little to no THC.
 Other states don’t let people grow hemp, but it can still be imported after being grown and/or processed in other states where it is legal to grow or even from overseas.
 As you can see, while the 2018 Farm Bill made hemp and hemp-derived CBD "more" legal, it didn't completely remove all restrictions.